maziac/nex-fileviewer/README.md

 This extension adds a readonly file viewer for ZX Spectrum NEX files.
-It is a special file format for loading ZX Next programs.
+.nex is a special file format for loading ZX Next programs.
 The viewer shows registers, a memory dump and the included screen images.

 The NEX file format specification can be found [here](https://wiki.specnext.dev/NEX_file_format).